Skip to main content

 A box of Great Value Electrolyte Kiwi Drink Mix.

-Get your electrolytes in with a burst of flavorful kiwi, with the tangy Great Value electrolyte supplement.
+Get your electrolytes in with a burst of flavorful kiwi and strawberry with the tangy Great Value electrolyte supplement.
 Add one squeeze to 8 ounces of water, and take your sports drink to the gym, tennis, or work to replenish you from the day’s strenuous activities.
 There are 10 packets in each box, and a range of vitamins in each drink, making this an effective, yet friendly in-the-pocket option.

 A black bottle of Maximum Keto.

 If you’re on the keto diet grind, you’ll be relieved to know that there is a sports drink made just for you.
-Maximum Keto aims to support those on the keto diet by providing them with ideal quantities of B-vitamins, salt, magnesium, and potassium.
+Maximum Keto aims to support those on the keto diet by providing them with ideal quantities of B vitamins, salt, magnesium, and potassium.
 If this doesn’t excite you fat-eaters out there, Maximum Keto also contains a hangover prevention morning recovery ingredient to help you out after drinking too many White Russians and eating too many cherry-wrapped bacon bites.

 A box containing packs of Ultima Replenisher Electrolyte Hydration Powder.